ArcRanges/my-marketplace/README.md

-# marketplace-boilerplate
+# My Marketplace
-A boilerplate for a CRUD listing app with future messaging features.
+A boilerplate for a CRUD listing app with real-time messaging and push notification features.

 ## Requirements
 - Expo CLI